Brian1226/Priority-Queue/Specification.md

 ## Primary Sequence

-1. The user clicks on the note they want to change the color of.
+1. The user selects the note they want to change the color of.
 2. The user clicks on the "Change Note Color" option.
 3. The app brings up a list of colors.
 4. The user clicks on one of the colors.
+5. The app displays a message, asking the user to either confirm or cancel the action.
+6. The user clicks on the "Confirm" option.
-5. The color of the note changes to the user's choice.
+7. The color of the note changes to the user's choice.

 ## Primary Postconditions